Built-In Mini-Apps · Atom

 About

-• Atom Time - set the time / current time on an SB Watch,
+• #1 Atom Time – set the time on an SB Watch

-• Atom Stack - for learning and peeking at card stacks,
+• #2 Atom Stack – learn and peek at card stacks

-• Atom Pi - offline Pi Revelations app,
+• #3 Atom Pi – offline Pi Revelations app

 Settings

-With the MagiScript editor you can configure the MagiScript device, just open the Settings modal.
+With the MagiScript editor you can configure the MagiScript device, and open the Settings modal.

 The first tab is about configuring which app should be launched when you turn on Atom.
 It is the Atom Launcher by default, but you can select another built-in app or an app you persisted.
 You can also assign apps to the 1 - 6 buttons.